bibixx/bongohive-js-workshops/1. Welcome Module/3 - operators.md

 ' \t\r\n ' == 0 // true
 ```

-`===` will not make any type conversions, and if the types won't match it will return false, you should prefer the triple sign comparasion whenever possible
+`===` will not make any type conversions, and if the types won't match it will return false, you should prefer the triple sign comparison whenever possible

 ``` js
 0 === '' // false